Here are some useful resources for undergraduate physics students

 Physics students have lots of opportunities for internships with state or local governments, with federal science agencies like NASA, or Research Experiences for Undergraduates (REUs) where students can apply to work (and get paid) to spend a summer working on a research project at universities around the country.Career & Internship Support

 Tutoring in the physics departments is mainly done by physics students and comes in multiple forms.
-There is Natural Science Tutoring Center on the 5th floor of Smith Hall (linked below), some physics students have office hours, and sometimes physics students hold special sessions for a specific class (usually before a test).Natural Science Tutoring
+There is Natural Science Tutoring Center in the Science Complex (linked below), some physics students have office hours, and sometimes physics students hold special sessions for a specific class (usually before a test).Natural Science Tutoring

 The physics honor society, Σ Π Σ, a member of the Association of College Honor Societies, exists within the framework of the Society of Physics Students.
 Students who have achieved high scholar-ship in physics may be elected to membership in Σ Π Σ.